-Updates to the Graduation Toolkit following policy changes in House Bill 1599 (2019) generated a transition to a Graduation Pathways Toolkit in August, 2019.
+Updates to the Graduation Toolkit following policy changes in House Bill 1599 (2019) generated a transition to a Graduation Pathways Toolkit in August 2019.
+For the Class of 2023, the "Pathways" was removed to signify the toolkit's comprehensive focus on all things related to Graduation.